-Error Propagation in Calculations: Functions of Several Measured Quantities
+Appendix A: Error Propagation in Calculations: Functions of Several Measured Quantities

 Real life is often not as simple as measuring x and finding f(x).
-Most interesting things depend on more than one variable.
-We have to set aside our tidy function f from the previous section and consider another function, g, which is now a function of several variables: g = g(x, y, z, ...).
+Many interesting things depend on more than one variable.
+It can therefore be useful to consider a function g of several variables: g = g(x, y, z, ...).